/user/kayd @ devops :~$ cat how-to-scale-database-in-microservices.md

 Summary

 Scaling a database from a hundred thousand users to a few million surfaces a predictable sequence of problems.
-Start with a single Postgres instance serving 100,000 users and grow toward 5 million on a sharded, multi-region architecture, and you hit the same walls in the same order.
-This walks through every scaling decision along that path, every bottleneck, and the fix for each one.
+Start with a single Postgres instance and grow, and you hit the same walls in the same order.
+This article walks a hypothetical app through that path — every bottleneck and the fix for each one.

 Starting Point: Single Postgres Database